-CENEDAL BUCODMATION Page :
+Pag

 GENERAL INFORMATION

+SUMMARY OF THE OFFERING

 INTRODUCTION

-Purpose of the Bonds and the Plan of Finance l
+Purpose of the Bonds and the Plan of Finance

 The Institution

 The Bonds

 Security for the Bonds

 Additional Bonds

 Outstanding Indebtedness

 Redemption

 Book-Entry Only System and Global Clearance Procedures

-Certain Information Related to this Offering Memorandum 3
+Certain Information Related to this Offering Memorandum

 ESTIMATED SOURCES AND USES OF FUNDS

 PLAN OF FINANCE

 THE BONDS

 Description of the Bonds

 Redemption

 Partial Redemption of Bonds

 Notice of Redemption

 Effect of Redemption

 Selection of Bonds for Redemption

 BOOK-ENTRY ONLY SYSTEM AND GLOBAL CLEARANCE PROCEDURES

 Clearing Systems

 Clearing and Settlement Procedures

 General

 Certificated Bonds

 SECURITY FOR THE BONDS

 General

 Certain Funds and Accounts Established by the Indenture

 CERTAIN U.S. FEDERAL TAX CONSIDERATIONS

 U.S. Holders

 Non-U.S. Holders

-Foreign Account Tax Compliance Act ("FATCA")-U.S. Holders and Non-U.S. Holders 20
+Foreign Account Tax Compliance Act ("FATCA")-U.S. Holders and Non-U.S. Holders.

 CERTAIN ERISA CONSIDERATIONS

 UNDERWRITING

-CONTINUING DISCLOSURE 25
+CONTINUING DISCLOSURE

-APPROVAL OF LEGALITY 25
+APPROVAL OF LEGALITY

 INDEPENDENT ACCOUNTANTS

 RATINGS

-MISCELLANEOUS 26
+MISCELLANEOUS 24

-CERTAIN INFORMATION CONCERNING THE INSTITUTION APPENDIX A
+CERTAIN INFORMATION CONCERNING THE INSTITUTION

-HARVARD UNIVERSITY FINANCIAL REPORT - FISCAL YEAR 2019
+HARVARD UNIVERSITY FINANCIAL REPORT - FISCAL YEAR 2021

 SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE

-PROPOSED FORM OF OPINION OF COUNSEL TO THE INSTITUTION
+PROPOSED FORM OF OPINION OF COLINSEL TO THE INSTITUTION A DDENIDIY D